Boulder Elopement Guide: A Local’s Locations, Tips & Planning Info

 We’re Born and Raised in Colorado.

-We’re not ones to brag, but when it comes to Colorado, we’re kiiiiinda experts.
-Born and raised right outside Boulder, We have spent our whole lives camping, hiking, and exploring every corner of Colorado and have fostered solid relationships with Boulder elopement vendors.
-We know of epic locations that you won’t find on AllTrails, and have a deep understanding of the quirky things you need to keep in mind when planning your wedding here: weather patterns, seasonal closures, high altitudes, and wildlife.
+We’re not ones to brag, but when it comes to Boulder, we’re kiiiiinda experts.
+Born and raised right outside Boulder, we have spent our whole lives camping, hiking, and exploring every corner of Colorado and have fostered solid relationships with Boulder elopement vendors.
+As Boulder elopement photographers we know of epic locations that you won’t find on AllTrails, and have a deep understanding of the quirky things you need to keep in mind when planning your wedding here: weather patterns, seasonal closures, high altitudes, and wildlife.

 We’ve Photographed a Crap-Ton of Elopements.